-Not sure how you can spend your tax-free FSA before time runs out on 12/31?
-Learn everything there is to know about FSA and even HSA accounts so you know when and how to spend your hard earned dollars before it’s too late.
-Discover the benefits of having an FSA or HSA today and how you can put that money towards a new pair of prescription glasses, sunglasses, and even prescription goggles this season!
+Not sure how you can spend your tax-free savings before time runs out on 12/31?
+Learn everything there is to know about FSA and HSA funds so you know when and how to spend your hard-earned dollars before it's too late.
+Discover the benefits of having a flex account today and how you can use your FSA or HSA on a new pair of prescription glasses, sunglasses, and even prescription goggles this season!

 1. What is FSA & HSA?

 1.1.
 How does an FSA work?

 2. When are my FSA/HSA dollars available?

 3. When do my FSA/HSA dollars expire?

 4. Can I use my FSA/HSA to buy glasses?